 Studying part-time means you can study alongside work or any other life commitments.
 You will study the same modules as the full-time master's degree over a longer period, usually 24 months.
 You can make studying work for you by arranging your personal schedule around lectures and seminars which take place during the day.
 After you complete all the taught modules, you will complete your final dissertation or project and will celebrate your achievements at graduation the following term.

-The programme is delivered over 12-months (or 24-months part-time) and consists of six compulsory modules and two optional modules followed by a project carried out over the summer on completion of Semester two.
+This 12-month programme consists of six compulsory modules and two optional modules followed by a dissertation over the summer period on completion of Semester two.

-The programme is delivered over 12-months (or 24-months part-time) and consists of six compulsory modules and two optional modules followed by a project carried out over the summer on completion of Semester two.
+This 12-month programme consists of six compulsory modules and two optional modules followed by a dissertation over the summer period on completion of Semester two.

 The module aims to introduce techniques for big data analytics and their applications for very large datasets in different organisations and settings.
 In particular, it familiarises students with existing platforms and software tools used for big data analytics and develops core skills and expertise needed by data scientists for processing and visualising big data.
 It also establishes the importance of big data science for business intelligence and describes major opportunities and limitations for running or expanding digital business enterprises.

-Teaching time will account for an average of 10 hours per week and you should anticipate an additional 12 hours of self-directed study.
+Teaching time will account for an average of 10 hours per week and you should anticipate an additional 25 hours of self-directed study and group work.

-In semesters one and two, you will take modules totalling 120 credits.
-The business simulation or project completed during the summer period is worth 60 credits and students will be supported by their academic supervisor.
+In semester one and two, you will take modules totalling 120 credits.
+The dissertation completed during the summer period is worth 60 credits and students will be supported by their academic supervisor.

 Students are required to complete 180 credits to achieve a full MSc.